MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/OnDrillDown-Trigger.md

  If there is an error in the trigger code, the drilldown is canceled.
 You can use this trigger to write to the database.

  This trigger overrides the [DrillDownPageID Property](DrillDownPageID-Property.md) setting of the FlowField.

+> [!NOTE]
+> In the [!INCLUDE[nav_web](includes/nav_web_md.md)], the drill-down button does not appear on the field when the page is in the view mode or if the field has the data type of Option.
+Instead, the field appears as a hyperlink.

 ## See Also
  [Triggers](Triggers.md)